 A person from the lower class was not allowed to touch anything of the upper caste.
 And did not have the right to use public places or sit in a chair in front of a person belonging to the upper caste.

 Along with that, Brahmins would not accept food or drink from the Shudras, and one could marry only within one’s caste.
 In this way, the life of the lower caste was demarketed within a line of actual control that was regulated by the upper caste.

-The lower caste has no equal rights like the upper caste.
+The lower caste has no equal rights to the upper caste.

-The Bhimrao Ambedkar was the victim of this casteist practice.
+Bhimrao Ambedkar was the victim of this casteist practice.
 He worked really hard and fought against this system.
-Later, he authored the Constitution of India and talked about “equal rights” to all.
+Later, he authored the Constitution of India and talked about “equal rights” for all.

 Casteism is considered a most dreadful social evil that should not be given any place in society.
-It works to divide the society and break the integrity of the Nation, it is a huge blot for modern civilized society.
+It works to divide society and break the integrity of the Nation, it is a huge blot on modern civilized society.

 Casteism in India